megazear7/tactile-archetype/README.md

 ## Current Status

-1. Replacing Mustache templates with Dust templates.
-2. Need to update the officer to return promises instead of using callbacks.
-3. Should I update the officer to be more of an ORM with Page and Component objects instead of just being a list of helper methods.
+1. Should I update the officer to be more of an ORM with Page and Component objects instead of just being a list of helper methods.
 Maybe wrap the officer in an ORM?
-4. Need to update components to take data out of neo4j using the associated utility methods.
+1. Need to update components to take data out of neo4j using the associated utility methods.
+1. Remove references to Mustache and the npm dependency.

 ## Local Environment